 The T1D Guide to Running Your First Marathon

-So, you have T1D and you want to run a marathon.
+So, you have type 1 diabetes (T1D) and you want to run a marathon.
 You’re in luck!
-I just did.
+I did.

-I was one of 27 folks with Type 1 diabetes that crossed the finish line in the 2019 New York City Marathon on November 3rd.
+I was one of 27 folks with type 1 diabetes that crossed the finish line in the 2019 New York City Marathon on November 3rd, 2019.

 I decided that it would be best to first outline everything that went wrong as opposed to talking at length about what an amazingly gratifying and life-altering experience it was in the end, how many incredible friends I made and how I am already chomping at the bit to do it again.
 I’ll get to that.
 But first: the rough stuff.

 I didn’t even come close to my training goal